Consolidate your years of learning and experience by undertaking a research degree at Regent’s.

 Media, cinema and performance

-Psychotherapy and psychology – Regent’s has a long-standing PhD and professional doctorate (DCounsPsy) programme in Psychotherapy & Counselling Psychology as well as a burgeoning psychology programme and a range of postgraduate diplomas and qualifications in psychotherapy, mediation and counselling.
+Psychotherapy and psychology – Regent’s has a long-standing PhD and professional doctorate (DPsych) programme in Psychotherapy & Counselling Psychology as well as a burgeoning psychology programme and a range of postgraduate diplomas and qualifications in psychotherapy, mediation and counselling.

 The learning and teaching environment for potential PhD degrees is underpinned by the six inter-disciplinary research centres based in the University.
 PhD students will be encouraged to get involved with the activities of the centres and to attend the relevant seminars.
 To learn more about the research centres at Regent's please see here.